rapunzie/monthly-electricity-fts/README.md

 # monthly-electricity-fts
-Predict Monthly Electricity for All OECD Member Countries using Fuzzy Time Series
+Predict monthly electricity for all OECD member countries using Fuzzy Time Series